escheffel/pymaclab/pymaclab_sphinx/docs/tutorial/modfile_tutorial.rst

       @DISCOUNT                 # Special reserved keyword to define the discount factor.
                                 # See further below for detailed explanation.

+      @I{CONDITION}{EXPRESSION} # An indicator function which inserts the expression whenever
+                                # the condition evaluates to TRUE.

   When declaring replacement items in this section make sure to adhere to the syntax of always naming them beginning with a @.
 Also, within this section substitutions within substitutions are permitted.
 Replacement items for steady-state calculations in the subsequent sections can also